-Training & awareness of the LeDeR programme and sharing the themes/learning

-'Sharing The Learning, Improving Health Outcomes of people with Learning Disabilities and/ or Autism' development sessions are being provided to a variety of Health and Social care teams and care providers.
+<text></text> 'Sharing The Learning, Improving Health Outcomes of people with Learning Disabilities and/ or Autism' development sessions are being provided to a variety of Health and Social care teams and care providers.
 This has included all of Derby City Council Adult Social Services Teams, many locality and LD specialist teams in Derbyshire, student nurses and major care and support providers in Derbyshire.
 During Covid restrictions these sessions were initially put on hold but we then provided them as virtual sessions which have in fact enabled larger number of attendees from agencies.
 Sessions planned for this year include delivery to specialist and community advocates, Shared Lives carers and unpaid carers.
 As lockdown restrictions are reduced we hope to provide development sessions to families, people with learning disabilities and anyone else in a supporting role.

-Session content includes:

-- sharing information on the LeDeR process and why it is needed - identifying the causes of the health inequalities - information and guidance on what we can all do to improve health outcomes by, for example, advocating for reasonable adjustments - promoting annual health checks - and being clear about the legal framework for 'best interest' decision making.

-Working more closely with providers of care

-As well as their involvement in the LeDeR Steering Group and LeDeR CQRG we are working closely with care providers:-

-- sharing learning from LeDeR through themes and reporting

-- regular update reports

-- attending GP practice sessions

-- attending LD care home information sharing sessions

-- delivering training sessions
+Session content includes: identifying the causes of the health inequalities information and guidance on what we can all do to improve health outcomes by, for example, advocating for reasonable adjustments promoting annual health checks and being clear about the legal framework for 'best interest' decision making.
+Working more closely with providers of care As well as their involvement in the LeDeR Steering Group and LeDeR CQRG we are working closely with care providers:- sharing learning from LeDeR through themes and reporting regular update reports attending GP practice sessions attending LD care home information sharing sessions delivering training sessions

-Annual Health Checks

-Communications and support to access primary care Learning Disability Annual Health Checks (AHC) in some reviews could have been improved.

-Quality of the check could have been improved in some cases and the need for a good quality Health Action Plan.

-Actions completed to date:

-- 1. Survey of Parent Carer forum members - 2.
-Promotion of AHCs through parent carer forums - 3.
-Promotion of AHCs using Joined Up Care website - 4.
-Collating patient experiences - Recruitment of Project Coordinator in LD Health Facilitation team.
-Main work area to raise awareness of LD AHCs and develop processes to ensure future/ongoing attendance at AHCs, including share good practice, developing good health action plans

-In progress:

-- AHC promotional video particular emphasis on 14+ and health action plans.
-The video is being produced with input from parent carer forums and their members and Healthwatch volunteers who have a learning disability, as well as the LD health facilitation team. - 2.
-Working with CYP SEND colleagues to promote AHCs in 14-25 year old - Working with Project Coordinator to develop workplan of action to promote AHCs

-Mental Capacity

-Utilisation and documentation of the Mental Capacity Act by mainstream health services was shown to be inconsistent in some of the reviews completed.
+Mental Capacity Utilisation and documentation of the Mental Capacity Act by mainstream health services was shown to be inconsistent in some of the reviews completed.
 Best interest decision making information is offered through the training and awareness sessions.

-Bowel Awareness and Constipation

-We often see constipation or other bowel related issues as something a person with learning disabilities has to deal with during their lifetime - see conditions graph on page 23.

-Actions in progress:

-- Production of constipation video to promote awareness of bowel issues and constipation - 2.
-A regular meeting has been set up with Community Learning
+Bowel Awareness and Constipation We often see constipation or other bowel related issues as something a person with learning disabilities has to deal with during their lifetime - see conditions graph on page 23.
+Actions in progress: Production of constipation Production of constipation A regular meeting has been set up with Community Learning